hxj3315/ansible-role-ipsilon/README.md

 ## Ansible Role: ipsilon
-This role is used in the Rocky Linux Infrastructure.
+This role is used in the Circle Linux Infrastructure.
 It is used to install and configure ipsilon with optional openidc support.

 ### Package Information
 If you are using this role, it designed to work with Enterprise Linux 8.
 It expects that the ipsilon packages are available.
 The packages not in base or in epel.
 Your system will need to use a copr repo in your playbook.
 See the example below.